iejMac/video2dataset/API.md

 ```

 Options:

 ```
-yt_args: arguments used by the YtDlpDownloader, see [`this`](https://github.com/iejMac/video2dataset/blob/main/video2dataset/data_reader.py) file to find out what they mean
+yt_args: arguments used by the YtDlpDownloader, see the docstring of that class in data_reader.py for
+    an explanation on what they do.
-dataloader_args: arguments passed to the dataloader which will be used to load frames for stages that need them (f.e. optical flow).
-Follow [`dataloader documentation`](https://github.com/iejMac/video2dataset/blob/main/video2dataset/dataloader/dataloader.py) for that
+dataloader_args: arguments passed to the dataloader which will be used to load frames for stages that
+    need them (f.e. optical flow).
+Follow dataloader documentation for that
 timeout: tells video2dataset the maximum time to consider downloading a video.
-sampler: a class that samples shards from the input (f.e. used by slurm distributor to tell workers which shards to work on)
+sampler: a class that samples shards from the input (f.e. used by slurm distributor to tell workers
+    which shards to work on)
 ```

 ### Storage